cookie-information/android-release-test/Readme.md

 #### Async operations
 All SDK's public methods are executed asynchronously, on background thread pool.
 You should rely on callbacks (`CallListener`) to handle operation results.
 You can easily wrap those callbacks with Coroutines / LiveData / RxJava etc, if you use any of them.
 Note that if you want to process result on the main thread (update UI etc.) you have to switch the thread yourself.
+Every method of the SDK returns a `Subscription` object, which you can use to cancel the ongoing request (see the `Async operation cancelling` section).

 #### Dependencies:
 SDK exposes [OkHttp](https://square.github.io/okhttp/) in its API.